 - 1. Connect the logger to the computer with the USB cable. - 2.
 From the Device menu in HOBOware, select Launch. - 3.
 Click the CO2 Settings button. - 4.
-Select auto calibration, manual calibration, or both. - Select "Use Carbon Dioxide sensor altitude compensation" and enter the altitude above or below sea level where the logger will be deployed in either meters or feet. - Click OK. - Click Start in the Launch Logger window to load settings to the logger.
+Select auto calibration, manual calibration, or both. - Select Use Carbon Dioxide Sensor Altitude Compensation and enter the altitude above or below sea level where the logger will be deployed in either meters or feet. - 6.
+Click OK. - 7.
+Click Start in the Launch Logger window to load settings to the logger.

-Note: If both auto calibration and manual calibration are selected, the logger will automatically calibrate within 24 hours after logging begins unless a manual calibration occurs during that time period.
-In addition, when both calibration settings are selected, the eight-day calibration cycle will be reset any time a manual calibration is performed.
+Note: If both auto calibration and manual calibration are selected, the logger automatically calibrates within 24 hours after logging begins unless you perform a manual calibration during that time period.
+In addition, when both calibration settings are selected, the eight-day calibration cycle is reset any time a manual calibration is performed.